aioobe/aioobe.github.io/_posts/2016-12-11-Password-constraint-puzzler.md

 >
 > You're lazy and don't want to type more characters than necessary, so you stick to 8 characters and replace the `c` with a `7`: `"qur7oehx"`.
 The site accepts the password.

 **The puzzler**: Is the second version "safer" than the first version?
-Or, put differently: Are there more 8 character passwords with exactly 1 digit, than there are 8 character passwords with only lower case characters?
+Or, put differently: Are there more 8 character passwords with exactly 1 digit, than there are 8 character passwords with only letters?

-On the one hand one might think "*a mix of characters and digits must be better than just characters*", but on the other hand we have "*being forced to 'downgrade' a character (26 options) to a digit (10 options) must surely be bad*".
+On one hand you can reason&hellip;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*a mix of characters and digits must be better than just characters*

+&hellip;but on the other hand&hellip;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*being forced to 'downgrade' a letter to a digit must surely be bad.*

 So which one is it?

-The solution becomes apparent if we consider an 8 character password with 1 digit as
+Let's first focus on lower case character.
+Without a digit, there are 26<sup>8</sup> 8 character passwords.
+When forced to include a digit, we have:

-- a 7 character password (26<sup>7</sup> choices),
+- a 7 letter password (26<sup>7</sup> choices),
 - 1 digit (10 choices), and
 - a digit position (8 choices)

-We see immediately that 26<sup>7</sup>&times;10&times;8 &gt; 26<sup>8</sup>.
-What saves us here, intuitively, is the fact that the digit has many possible positions.
+We see that 26<sup>7</sup>&times;10&times;8 is greater than 26<sup>8</sup>, so replacing a character with a digit actually helps.
+What "saves" us here, intuitively, is the fact that the digit has many possible positions.

+If we simplify the inequality by dividing both sides with 26<sup>7</sup>, we get

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;10&times;8 &gt; 26

+In other words, inserting a digit is better as long as

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;10&times;[number of digit positions] > [number of letters].

+Even with just 2 characters we're better off "downgrading" one of them from a letter to a digit.

+If we on the other hand consider upper case letters as well, i.e. 52 alternatives, we need more than ⌊52/10⌋ = 5 characters for the downgrade to make sense.

-**Conclusion**: It is indeed "safer" to replace a character with a randomly selected digit.
+**Conclusion**: The tongue in cheek security analysis here is, as long as you have a reasonable long password, it's an improvement to replace a letter with a digit.